Shamlin-Presidio/AWS_Training/Day 4.md

   - `Target value`: 50% (standard)
   - `Cooldown period`: 300 seconds (default)
   - - Got `not authorized`, just as in prev step, not able to launch with any templates I create

+# FIX: Specified the instance type in template itself and retried for both tasks, It worked!